evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

     - carddav
 ---

-For [fruux][1], we've decided to do implement syncing with Google Contacts some time ago, allowing people to do bi-directional sync between their fruux and Google Contacts addressbook.
+For [fruux][1], we've decided to implement syncing with Google Contacts some time ago, allowing people to do bi-directional sync between their fruux and Google Contacts addressbook.

 Bi-directional sync is not particularly easy, but since Google implemented [CardDAV][2] support [some time ago][3], and I'm pretty well versed at that